 I normally say not to prune deciduous bonsai trees in autumn. two main reasons:

 A – Pruning trees spurs them into budding and putting out new growth.
 In late spring and summer, this is fine but with winter approaching, the new growth can be damaged by cold weather.
 The new growth needs time to lignify – to become woody.
 Green shoots get frost-damaged in winter basically.

 B – If you make cuts in autumn, the tree doesn’t heal in time for cold winter and can be damaged.
 It makes them more prone to die-back.

 But then I say that winter is a better time to prune.
 The tree is fully dormant, so will not bud until spring.
 The sap has already retreated down into the trunk and roots, so the tree will not bleed sap.
 Surely this goes against point B?
 Thinking about it, yes it does.
 Winter protection in a greenhouse or similar would be wise for trees pruned in winter.

 I think I’m going to continue with my routine of hard pruning in midsummer and midwinter.
-It is probably wise to provide winter protect for trees that have been hard pruned in winter.
-Important to say that general, lighter pruning takes place throughout the growing season, from when new spring growth has harden off until late summer.
+It is probably wise to provide winter protection for trees that have been hard-pruned in winter.
+Important to say that general, lighter pruning takes place throughout the growing season, from when new spring growth has hardened off until late summer.

 If you’d like to keep up to date, please follow our Facebook, Instagram, Pinterest and YouTube channels.
 If you’d like to know more about us or our products, please visit our contact page or email firstname.lastname@example.org.